-IPhoto or Photos is a convenient Mac photo software app, which you can find in the Applications folder or in the Launchpad.
-Although it is the best photo app for Mac, it has one annoying option.
+Photos is a default Apple application that opens your Photos Library and allows you to view your photos.
+Also, it allows you to sync photos between iPhone and Mac, organize your pictures and do much more.
+However, it has one annoying option.
 Every time you connect your iPhone to your Mac, it opens automatically.
 Even when you just need to charge your iPhone battery, iPhoto on Mac will start synchronizing the pictures.
-Well, now that we know what is iPhoto and where iPhoto on Mac is, it’s time to learn how to stop iPhoto from opening automatically.
+In this article, we will explain how to stop Photos from opening automatically on your Mac.

-How do I stop iPhoto from opening automatically?
+How do I stop Photos from opening automatically?

-- As soon as the Photos app is opened, go to the Import section.
+- As soon as the Photos app is opened, choose your device from the left sidebar.

 - Copy and paste to the field the following command, and press Enter:

 If you need to return to autostart, then use the same command, but instead of the word Yes, type No:

 Even though Terminal is usually used by computer geeks, you can see that it’s not that difficult.
 Just use these two commands to switch off or switch on the Photos app’s autorun on Mac.

 How to choose which app launches automatically on Mac when connecting iPhone